-- Lockers are allocated by the relevant Head of Year to all students at the beginning of the Year. - All students are expected to secure their locker with a suitable padlock.
-The locker is always to be kept locked and passcodes or keys are not to be shared with other students. - Students are not permitted to share a locker with another student. - All items of value, including money should be secured by a padlock in a student's locker.
+- Lockers are allocated by the relevant Head of Year to all students at the beginning of the Year. - All students are expected to secure their locker with a school issued padlock.
+The locker is always to be kept locked and passcodes or keys are not to be shared with other students. - Students are not permitted to share a locker with another student or source their own lock. - If a lock is lost, a College-issued lock must be purchased as a replacement from Secondary Admin for \$25. - All items of value, including money should be secured in a student's locker.
 The College cannot accept any responsibility for theft, loss or damage of valuables that have been left in bags, at the College overnight or left on the ground around classrooms or locker areas.
-Students and parents should recognise, however, that valuables such as money, Chromebooks/i-Pads/mobile phones can be the target for theft and, accordingly should always be stored in a locker secured by a padlock. - Students are responsible for their assigned locker regardless of whether they use it or not and will be held to account for the state of their locker when it is returned at the end of the year.
+Students and parents should recognise, however, that valuables such as money, Chromebooks/mobile phones can be the target for theft and, accordingly should always be stored in a locker secured by a lock. - Students are responsible for their assigned locker regardless of whether they use it or not and will be held to account for the state of their locker during the year, and when it is returned at the end of the year.